 You have to watch for the common grammatical mistakes, for example:-

 It’s not “too” (too) late to order A Cookie!

 The punctuation also makes all the difference, And sometimes your eyes play tricks too and skip the basic mistakes.
-There are many online tools (browser extension) like Grammarly and “Online Text Correction” to easily identify and remove grammatical mistakes.
-In some cases, you can use Microsoft word’s built-in spelling and grammar checking feature to identify and remove the spelling and grammatical mistakes accordingly.
+Many online tools (browser extensions) like Grammarly and “Online Text Correction” quickly identify and remove grammatical errors.
+In some cases, you can use Microsoft word’s built-in spelling and grammar checking feature to locate and remove the spelling and grammatical mistakes accordingly.

 The bottom line is, you still need to take a deep dive after you finished writing to create errors in the free final draft.